 Pet owners everywhere can agree that our furry friends are more than just a pet—they're a part of the family.
 So, ensuring they're comfortable in your home is very important.
 With that in mind, we're sharing 10 new home features to make your home a pet friendly custom home.
 Check them out below!

-2. Food and Water Features
+2. Built-In Food + Water Features

 Everybody has to eat and your pets are no exception - but your pet friendly custom home can make this part of your day just a little bit easier.
 Here are a few convenient features to include your pet's eating and drinking habits into your new home's design.